August 10, 2022

 Among the skill sets, you’ll need to employ are tax accounting, financial planning, power tool proficiency, understanding of municipal procedures, and electrical and financial planning.

-Planning, obtaining, requesting permits, installing, wiring, and monitoring are other processes in the solar installation process.
+Planning, obtaining, requesting permits, installing, wiring, and monitoring are other processes if DIY solar panels are installed in your home

-This project will keep you occupied for a long, and if you manage to do it on your own, you’ll surely feel pleased with your accomplishment.
+This project will keep you occupied for a long time, but if you manage to do it on your own, you’ll surely feel pleased with your accomplishment.

-Homeowners may avoid paying upfront installation cost of thousands of dollars by installing solar panels themselves.
+Homeowners may avoid paying upfront installation costs of thousands of dollars by installing solar panels themselves.

 A reputable solar company will install solar panels at about $2.95 per watt on average.
 That comes out to $14,750 for a standard 5 kW (5,000 watts) solar panel setup.

-A 5 kW DIY solar panel kit, however, costs between $1.00 and $1.50 per watt.
-A 5 kW DIY solar installation will cost between $5,000 and $7,500 if you do every aspect of the work yourself (i.e., no outside help for any of the jobs).
+A 5 kW DIY solar panel kit for home, however, costs between $1.00 and $1.50 per watt.
+A 5 kW DIY solar panels installation will cost between $5,000 and $7,500 if you do every aspect of the work yourself (i.e., no outside help for any of the jobs).

-This translates to a possible savings of $7,250 to $9,759 when a DIY solar installation is chosen over a professional installation.
+This translates to a possible savings of $7,250 to $9,759 when you install DIY solar panels for your home, over a professional installation.

 Numerous factors, such as the size of your system and whether you are eligible for the solar tax credit (worth 26% of the cost of a solar energy system in 2022) might alter these figures for you. check our free solar calculator to see what solar that fits your needs

 Thank you for reading this really long blog post.
-It demonstrates your commitment to getting solar, which I’m sure you’ll find to be a very gratifying path.
+It demonstrates your commitment to getting solar, which I’m sure you’ll find to be a very gratifying path & as you were considering DIY solar panels for your home we wanted to give you a hand.
 Your power costs will go down, your carbon emissions will go down, and your energy independence will rise thanks to solar panels.

 You might be able to do it yourself if you have a lot of free time and the necessary abilities.